Linyxus/cdot-calculus/getting-started.md

 ```
 You will be attached to the shell of the container after the image gets pulled and the container is launched.
 In the shell, you will be in a Git repository of our proof artifact, with all prerequisites in the environment.
 You can now compile the proof artifacts following the instructions in the next section.

 The docker image is built on the Coq docker [image](https://hub.docker.com/r/coqorg/coq/).
 We use [this Dockerfile](https://github.com/Linyxus/cdot-calculus/blob/paper/Dockerfile) to build the image.
-Compared to the publicly available Coq image, our image have the TLC library pre-installed and have the Git respository of our proof artifacts.
+Compared to the publicly available Coq image, our image have the TLC library pre-installed and have the Git repository of our proof artifacts.

 ## Compiling the Proof